duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_quickstart.md

     ```

 9. Click the "**DuckPAN Server**" button at the top of the screen.
 A new browser tab should open and you should see the DuckDuckGo Homepage.
 Type "**duckduckhack GitHubUsername**" and press "**Enter**".
-10. You should see a DuckDuckGo Instant Answer displaying the text, "GitHubUsername is awesome and has successfully completed the DuckDuckHack Goodie tutorial!".
+10. You should see a DuckDuckGo Instant Answer displaying the text, "**GitHubUsername is awesome and has successfully completed the DuckDuckHack Goodie tutorial!**".
 This is the text we told your Goodie to **`return`**!
-11. In the Terminal, press "**Ctrl+C**" (Cmd+C on a Mac) to shut down the DuckPAN Server.
+11. In the Terminal, press "**Ctrl+C**" to shut down the DuckPAN Server.
 The Terminal should return to a regular command prompt.

     ```
     Starting up webserver...